 No matter how far you’re moving or whether you’re doing it all by yourself, the best thing you can do is get organized!
 After you’ve purged the items you no longer use and gotten your boxes together, you need to plan the best way to pack your items.
 I suggest doing it room by room so you don’t get overwhelmed trying to pack every room at once.
 Make sure you tape the bottom and top of your boxes, so your items don’t fall out.
 And label the boxes with the room they belong in.
 As well as if it contains fragile items!

 As I mentioned before, put your heavy items in smaller boxes so they don’t fall through the bottom of the larger boxes.
-As you’re loading the truck, you’ll want to make sure you put your heavier boxes into the bottom of the moving truck and place your lighter boxes towards the top.
+As you’re loading the truck, you’ll want to make sure you put your heavier boxes into the bottom of the moving truck.
+Then, place your lighter boxes towards the top.
 This will ensure the heavy boxes don’t crush anything lighter underneath them.
 You’ll also need to have cushion in the boxes with your fragile items.
-Bubble wrap and packing paper are great, but if you don’t have those you can use your own towels, blankets, or even pillows to help protect your valuables from breaking.
+Bubble wrap and packing paper are great to use!
+But if you don’t have those, you can use your towels, blankets, or even pillows to help protect your valuables from breaking.